Table of Contents

 Mahogany Body

 The GN11M-NS features a body constructed with mahogany for the back and sides, which imparts a warm and mellow tone.
-This tonewood combination offers a rich midrange, making it suitable for a variety of musical styles.
-Without any headache, you can choose the best beginner acoustic guitars at this price range.
+This tonewood combination offers a rich midrange, making it suitable for various musical styles.
+You can choose the best beginner acoustic guitars at this price range without any headache.

 Solid Spruce Top